swseighman/PythonIntro/basics/lists/README.md

 #### Accessing Elements in a List
 Lists are ordered collections, so you can access any element in a list by telling Python the position, or index, of the item desired.
 To access an element in a list, write the name of the list followed by the index of the item enclosed in square brackets.

-For example, let’s pull out the first bicycle in the list toppings:
+For example, let’s pull out the first topping in the list toppings:
 ```
 toppings = ['pepperoni', 'sausage', 'peppers', 'mushrooms']
 print(toppings[0])